CSC3170-2022Fall/project-team-4/README.md

 Open the project (branch with_gui) with intellij idea.

 If it shows any problems with junit or javafx when you try building it, go to File > Project Structure, click on the `+`, copy the path of the library and save.
-For example, under src\main\java\dbms\lib there is junit.jar.
+For example, under `src\main\java\dbms\lib` there is `junit.jar`.
 For Javafx, if you use Windows, you can download the lib here, https://download2.gluonhq.com/openjfx/19/openjfx-19_windows-x64_bin-sdk.zip
 If you still cannot solve the dependency problem you can google it or contact 119010297.

-Run HelloApplication.java and you should see a window appear.
+Run `HelloApplication.java` and you should see a window appear.

 # Testing Results (Optional)